 Sharing your feed

-Once you’ve set up a Blog Page for podcasting, submit your podcast’s RSS feed to the iTunes Store so listeners can discover your show and download new episodes automatically by subscribing. iTunes is the most popular service, and Squarespace automatically formats feeds using the podcasting standards set by iTunes.
+After you’ve set up a Blog Page for podcasting, submit your podcast’s RSS feed to Apple Podcasts so listeners can discover your show and download new episodes automatically by subscribing.
+Apple Podcasts is the most popular service, and Squarespace automatically formats feeds using the podcasting standards set by Apple Podcasts.

-You can also submit your feed to other subscription services, like Google Play and Stitcher.
+You can also submit your feed to other subscription services, like Google Play, Spotify, and Stitcher.
 Since there’s no standard format for podcast RSS feeds, how your podcast and its information appears may vary across different services.

 You can help visitors find your RSS feed with the RSS Block.